 Clean Agent Suppression

 Clean agent suppression systems are used in situations where water could do irreparable harm such as critical IT infrastructure, art museums, specialized equipment or record storage.
-Instead of using water or mist to put out a fire, clean agent systems utilize inert gases or chemicals agents such as Aragonite, Novec 1230, CO2, or others depending on the nature of the facility.
-The agents are used to extinguish a fire in its initial stage by reducing heat and oxygen or by stopping the chain of reaction caused by fuel, heat and oxygen.
+Instead of using water or mist to put out a fire, clean agent systems utilize inert gases or chemical agents such as Aragonite, Novec 1230, CO2, or others depending on the nature of the facility.
+The agents are used to extinguish a fire in its initial stage by reducing heat and oxygen or by stopping the chain of reaction caused by fuel, heat, and oxygen.

 A clean agent fire suppression system is commonly made up of three parts: smoke detectors, the control panel, and notification devices.
 The smoke detectors work as usual and will detect a fire before it has time to escalate into an uncontrollable event.
 The smoke detector will send a signal to the control panel, which then alerts the notification devices and activates the release device to suppress the fire.
 The notification devices are there to warn occupants of the fire, and alert people in the area when the clean agent is about to be released.
-A careful review of equipment, space use and safety precautions is essential to a successful clean agent suppression installation.
+A careful review of equipment, space use, and safety precautions is essential to a successful clean agent suppression installation.
 Speak with an ATS FS expert to determine what type of protection is ideal for your facility and equipment.